d-ries/linux-essentials/03_commandline/02_lab.md

 ```
 He can navigate the manpage using the arrow keys on the keyboard.
 After reading through the manpage he closes it by pressing the `q` key on his keyboard.
 Using the info in the manpage, Linus figures out how to use the direct url to the file to download the `server.jar` file to his Linux server:

+## Downloading the file from within the server console

 ```bash
 wget https://launcher.mojang.com/v1/objects/c8f83c5655308435b3dcf03c06d9fe8740a77469/server.jar
 ```